goenninger-b-t/sigyn/readme.md

 * Patience.

 ## Contact
 Currently, this repository is managed by Frank Goenninger (a.k.a. as "frgo").
-He may be reached via email at [frank.goenninger@goenninger.net](mailto:frank.goenninger@goenninger.net) or via mobile phone on +49 175 4321058.
+He may be reached via email at [frank.goenninger@goenninger.net](mailto:frank.goenninger@goenninger.net).